 Next, follow the instructions in the book to complete the required activities, and then present your book to a ranger at the White House Visitor Center to be sworn in and to receive your badge and certificate.
 A helpful hint: be ready to share with the ranger all you have learned and be able to discuss your favorite president!

 Become a White House Junior Ranger

-Children of all ages who obtain a White House tour are also able to be come White House junior rangers.
-Be sure to ask Ranger who greets you on the tour line for a book, or download the White House junior ranger book (PDF) ahead of time to get a head start.
+Children of all ages who obtain a White House tour are also able to become White House junior rangers.
+Be sure to ask the Ranger who greets you on the tour line for a book, or download the White House junior ranger book (PDF) ahead of time to get a head start.
 After your tour and when you have finished completing the book, bring it back to the White House Visitor Center to get your badge and certificate.
 A helpful hint: be ready to share what you liked most about the visiting the President's house!